 Description of Budget.
-The project will fund Personnel @ \$58,840 (includes salary and fringe benefits for one [1] PTS Program Manager); Travel @ \$1,000 (includes in-state lodging, per diem and transportation); and Other @ \$18,137 (includes indirect costs, office supplies, phone, postage, printing and duplication, educational materials, room rental and meeting costs, copy equipment rental, NCUTLO membership dues, Enterprise Software maintenance, and tort insurance).
+The project will fund Personnel @ \$66,954 (includes salary and fringe benefits for one [1] Police Traffic Services Program Manager); Travel @ \$1,000 (includes in-state lodging, meals and transportation); Equipment @ \$3,000 (includes one [1] laptop computer with docking station and CD/DVD burner); and Other @ \$19,393 (includes indirect costs, office supplies, phone, printing and duplication, postage, educational materials, room rental and meeting costs, copy equipment rental, Enterprise Software maintenance, and tort insurance.)

-Grant Number: 2H07007

-Name of Applicant: SC Department of Public Safety: Office of Highway

-Safety

 Project Title: Law Enforcement Coordination

-Federal Recommended: \$ 379,080

-Match Recommended: \$ -0-

-Total Amount Recommended: \$ 379,080

-Funding Source: Section 402
+Federal Recommended: \$ 582,385 Match Recommended: \$ -0-Total Amount Recommended: \$ 582,385 Funding Source: Section 402 Benefit: Local

-Benefit: Local

 Description of Problem.
 As indicated in the grant application, the Mileage Death Rate (MDR) in South Carolina remains substantially higher than the national MDR of 1.44.
-The State's MDR in 2004 was 2.1, 46% higher than the national MDR.
-It is projected by the Statistical Analysis Center of the Office of Highway Safety that the 2005 MDR for South Carolina will increase to 2.2.
-In 2005, the State saw an increase in total collisions over 2004, from 110,029 in 2004 to 110,850 in 2005.
-The State also saw an increase in traffic-related fatalities, from 1,046 in 2004 to 1,093 in 2005.
-However, traffic-related injuries actually decreased in 2005 by 4.4% as measured against 2003, from 51,226 in 2004 to 48,993 in 2005.
-Unfortunately, the economic loss to the State resulting from traffic crashes remained more than \$2.3 billion.
+The State's MDR in 2005 was 2.2, an increase of 3.6% over 2004 and substantially higher than the national MDR.
+In 2006, the State saw a decrease in traffic-related fatalities, from 1,093 in 2005 to 1,040 in 2006.
+Traffic-related injuries also decreased in 2006 by 1.1% as measured against 2005, from 49,841 in 2005 to 49,288 in 2006.
+Unfortunately, the economic loss to the State resulting from traffic crashes remained more than \$2.7 billion.
 This does not include intangible costs, such as grief, pain and suffering.

-According to the SC Department of Public Safety's preliminary statistics for 2005, driving under the influence of alcohol or drugs was a contributing factor in more than 153 fatal collisions resulting in the deaths of 180 persons.
-In 2004, one traffic collision was reported every 4.8 minutes, one traffic death was reported every 8.6 hours, one non-fatal traffic injury was reported every 10.4 minutes and one property-damage-only collision was reported every 6.85 minutes.
+According to the SC Department of Public Safety's preliminary statistics for 2006, driving under the influence of alcohol or drugs was a contributing factor in more than 390 fatal collisions resulting in the deaths of 422 persons.
+In 2005, one traffic collision was reported every 4.7 minutes, one traffic death was reported every 8 hours, one non-fatal traffic injury was reported every 10.6 minutes and one property-damage-only collision was reported every 6.6 minutes.
 From 2001-2005, a total of 5,221 people died in South Carolina traffic collisions, and 255,931 people were injured in these crashes.
-Five counties in the State - Charleston, Richland, Greenville, Horry and Spartanburg - consistently experience the highest numbers of crashes statewide.
-Approximately 27% of South Carolinians still refuse to comply with the State's safety belt law.
+Five counties in the State - Greenville, Spartanburg, Richland, Horry and Charleston - consistently experience the highest numbers of crashes statewide.
+Approximately 26% of South Carolinians still refuse to comply with the State's safety belt law.
 The number of highway users and the number of vehicles continue to increase annually.

 Traffic law enforcement plays a crucial role in deterring impaired driving, increasing occupant restraint use, encouraging compliance with speed laws and reducing other unsafe driving behaviors.
 It is essential that the Office of Highway Safety, tasked with the reduction of negative traffic statistics in the State, maintain working relationships with law enforcement agencies statewide, at both the State and local levels.
 The utilization of Law Enforcement Liaisons (LELs) to maintain communication and collaboration among law enforcement agencies in South Carolina can go a long way toward improving traffic safety in the State.
 LELs build and maintain positive communication and working relationships among the Office of Highway Safety and the State and local law enforcement agencies in the State.
-The LELs foster multi-jurisdictional traffic enforcement activities and disseminate information regarding and secure participation in statewide enforcement initiatives.
+The LELs foster multijurisdictional traffic enforcement activities and disseminate information regarding and secure participation in statewide enforcement initiatives.
 The work of the LELs is critical to the improvement of the highway safety situation in the State of South Carolina.